michballard/fhellow/README.md

 ```

 After cloning the repository `cd` into the freshly cloned directory and run `bin/rails s`, then open your browser of choice and in the address bar, type `localhost:3000`.

+The app has been deployed to Heroku: http://fhellow.herokuapp.com